sequinstream/start-local/README.md

    lib/bashunit
    ```

-The tests run `start-local.sh` and check if Elasticsearch and Kibana are working.
+The tests run `start-local.sh` and check if Sequin and its services are working.

 > [!NOTE]
 > For URL pipeline testing, a local web server is used.
 This requires [PHP](https://www.php.net/).